netdata/netdata/integrations/cloud-notifications/integrations/discord.md

 ## Setup

 ### Prerequisites

 - A Netdata Cloud account
 - Access to the Netdata Space as an **Admin**
-- You need to have a Discord server able to receive webhooks integrations.

 ### Discord Server Configuration

 Steps to configure your Discord server to receive [webhook notifications](https://support.discord.com/hc/en-us/articles/228383668) from Netdata:

-1. Go to `Server Settings` --> `Integrations`
+1. Go to **Server Settings** --> **Integrations**
 2. **Create Webhook** or **View Webhooks** if you already have some defined
 3. Specify the **Name** and **Channel** on your new webhook
-4. Use Webhook URL to add your notification configuration on Netdata UI
+4. Keep note of the **Webhook URL** as you will need it for the configuration of the integration on the Netdata Cloud UI

-### Netdata Configuration Steps
+### Netdata Configuration

 1. Click on the **Space settings** cog (located above your profile icon)
-2. Click on the **Notification** tab
+2. Click on the **Alerts & Notifications** tab
-3. Click on the **+ Add configuration** button (near the top-right corner of your screen)
+3. Click on the **+ Add configuration** button
-4. On the **Discord** card click on **+ Add**
+4. Add the Discord Integration
-5. A modal will be presented to you to enter the required details to enable the configuration:
+5. A modal will be presented to you to enter the required details to enable the integration:
-  * **Notification settings** are Netdata specific settings
+    - **Notification settings**
-    - Configuration name - you can optionally provide a name for your configuration you can easily refer to it
+      - Configuration name (optional): A name for your configuration in order to easily refer to it
-    - Rooms - by specifying a list of Rooms you are select to which nodes or areas of your infrastructure you want to be notified using this configuration
+      - Rooms: A list of Rooms for which you want to be notified
-    - Notification - you specify which notifications you want to be notified using this configuration: All Alerts and unreachable, All Alerts, Critical only
+      - Notifications: The notifications which you want to be notified
-  * **Integration configuration** are the specific notification integration required settings, which vary by notification method.
-For Discord:
-    - Define the type channel you want to send notifications to: **Text channel** or **Forum channel**
-    - Webhook URL - URL provided on Discord for the channel you want to receive your notifications.
+    - **Integration configuration**
+      - Webhook URL: The URL you copied from the previous section
-    - Thread name - if the Discord channel is a **Forum channel** you will need to provide the thread name as well
+      - Channel Parameters: Select the channel type which the notifications will be sent to, if it is a Forum channel, you need to specify a thread name